 1. Which offices of local body are elected directly by the voters?

 In Rural Local Bodies the offices of the Village Panchayat Ward Member, Village Panchayat President, Panchayat Union Ward Member and District Panchayat Ward Member are elected directly by the voters.
-In the case of Urban Local bodies the Offices of the Chairman and the Ward Members/Councilors are elected directly by the voters.
+In the case of Urban Local bodies the Offices of the Ward Members/Councilors are elected directly by the voters.